awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-lambda-authorizer.md

 ### Lambda function response for format 1\.0<a name="http-api-lambda-authorizer.v1"></a>

 If you choose the `1.0` format version, Lambda authorizers must return an IAM policy that allows or denies access to your API route\.
 You can use standard IAM policy syntax in the policy\.
 For examples of IAM policies, see [ Control access for invoking an API](api-gateway-control-access-using-iam-policies-to-invoke-api.md)\.
-The `context` object is optional\.
 You can pass context properties to Lambda integrations or access logs by using `$context.authorizer.property`\.
+The `context` object is optional and `claims` is a reserved placeholder and cannot be used as the context object\.
 To learn more, see [Customizing HTTP API access logs](http-api-logging-variables.md)\.

 **Example**